V0XNIHILI/autolightning/README.md

 ### Define the configuration

-To define a complete configuration, you can use the following top level keys:
+To define a complete configuration, you can use the following top-level keys:

 ```python
 cfg = {